 Cultural activities include Hawaiian games and crafts, songs and storytelling with the valley’s kupuna (elders).
 Also located on-site is the snack bar Na Mea ‘Ono, which specializes in locally grown and produced meat, fruits, vegetables, soft drinks and desserts; and Ku‘ono Waiwai, a gift store that offers a wide variety of one-of-a-kind gifts made by local artisans.

 For those wanting to make a full day of their Waimea experience, O‘AHU NATURE TOURS’ ULTIMATE CIRCLE ISLAND WITH WAIMEA WATERFALL takes you to Waimea and a few of the island’s most beloved sites, including BANZAI PIPELINE, HALE‘IWA TOWN and the North Shore’s FAMOUS SHRIMP STANDS.

-Waimea Valley is open to the public daily from 9 a.m. to 5 p.m. except Thanksgiving, Christmas and New Year’s Day.
+Waimea Valley is open to the public daily from 9 a.m. to 5 p.m., except Thanksgiving and Christmas Day.
 There is an admission fee.